lyz-code/mkdocs-newsletter/docs/adr/003-select_the_changes_to_record.md

 * Extract the last published dates *before* we parse the commit messages.
 * Process only the commits that are posterior to those dates.
 * Use python-semantic-release library to parse the commit messages.
+* Extract file context from the MkDocs nav
+* Get the changes that need to be added to the newsletter articles with the different feeds.

 # Consequences
 <!-- What becomes easier or more difficult to do because of this change? -->